ThirdLove has a brilliant trick for finding talented job candidates.

 “It’s about finding those people we really needed like five days ago,” explains Heidi.

 Want in on their approach?
-Here’s how to roll out a similar collaborative recruiting program at your small business.
+Here’s how to roll out a similar employee referral program at your small business.

 Your employees probably have connections to stellar candidates.
 Your job?
 Lassoing together those powerful networks.

 And it’s pretty easy to do.
 If you’re hiring a new designer, simply ask your current designers to comb through their LinkedIn networks for prospects and have them reach out—before you make the listing public on a job board.

 That allows you to conduct interviews for these referrals before you spend time and money on outside job postings.